A 35-year-old patient receives complex aortic surgery and a renewed chance at life

 Pictured: Mr. N, who was discharged from the intensive care unit on the 5th day after surgery.

-Fortunately, his recovery progressed far beyond expectations: on the second day after the operation, he was able to have his endotracheal tube removed, breathe independently, and move his limbs normally; on the fifth day after the operation, he successfully left the intensive care unit and returned to a regular ward, which greatly encouraged everyone.
+His recovery progressed well: on the second day after surgery, his endotracheal tube was removed, he was breathing independently, and he could move his limbs normally.
+On the fifth day, he left the intensive care unit and returned to a regular ward.

-Note: This overseas medical case is compiled from patient or family interviews.
-Important details and images have been privacy-protected for user privacy and data security.
+Note: This international medical case was compiled from patient or family interviews.
+Important details and images have been protected to preserve privacy and data security.

 For more information about medical travel to China or remote consultations with Chinese specialists, please contact Harbor Health.